1 dead in NN shooting, crash, 1 person in custody

 “We’re in the process of interviewing him to determine what actually happened inside that vehicle,” Drew said, “and what we do know is that we have – there are shell casings that are being recovered. … For evidence purposes, we are going to do the extraction here as opposed to flipping it and moving some of the things around.
 We’re going to do the extraction here, processing, and then tow the remains of the vehicle off the lot.”

-Drew said the vehicle went over a median and flipped onto the driver’s side, and police were able to locate the passenger by use of technology and witnesses as he was walking away from the vehicle, seemingly uninjured.
+Drew said the vehicle was heading northbound on Warwick Boulevard when the passenger shot the driver, and then the vehicle went over a median and flipped onto the driver’s side.
+Police were able to locate the passenger by use of technology and witnesses as he was walking away from the vehicle, seemingly uninjured, Drew said.

+“He made some comments, but what that is, we’re going to go down and go through the official interview altogether to see exactly what transpired inside the vehicle,” Drew said.

 Neither person has been identified at this time.